harunzafer/nuve/README.md

 nuve
 ===
-Nuveis a Natural Language Processing Library for Turkish.
+Nuve is a Natural Language Processing Library for Turkish.
 Currently it supports:

  - Morphologic analysis
  - Morphologic generation